 Chahk is both one god and four gods (east, west, north and south).

-FEATURES: Chahk has reptilian skin, a protruding upper lip, tendrils curling from his mouth and wears a shell over his ear.
+FEATURES: Chahk has reptilian skin, a protruding upper lip and tendrils curling from his mouth.
+He wears a shell over his ear.

 AKA: God B, Chac, Chac-Xib-Chac, Chaak